Qouve/IncQol/README.md

 Shift+Alt+4 to add a filter with the current hovered item

+### Adding the current hovered item is useless, since I have to recreate the filter inside the correct group?

+You can drag and drop the created filter into a group filter

 ### Some hotkeys are wrong?
-It can happen that some hotkeys are not correctly displayed.
+It can happen that some hotkeys are not correctly displayed, but they will work.

 Something like that happened when I had my OS language on german.